 You wonder where that place is?
-An island off Iranian southern coastline, in the strait of Hormuz.
+An island off Iran’s southern coastline, in the strait of Hormuz.
 On a clear day you may even see the northern tip of Oman.
 A very dry place with lots of hidden gems: deep canyons, the most bizarre rock formations and stunning beaches.
-Qeshm Island is a duty-free zone which adds to its attraction for tons of Iranian tourists from the mainland.
 The culture on this 150km long island is so very different from the rest of Iran.
 The vast majority of its people are Sunnites, darker skinned than most Iranians and the general feel is more of an Arab country.
-The lack of large urban centers gives it a rather traditional rural appeal, but on the other hand it is very relaxed, especially for Iranian tourists.
-With authorities far away, the headscarf often slips way back, and I was frequently invited to take it off in remote places.
-Quesm Island is also the perfect hub for visiting smaller, nearby islands.
+The lack of large urban centers gives it a rather traditional rural appeal that on the other hand is very relaxed.
+Quesm Island is also the perfect hub for visiting smaller, nearby islands like Hormuz or Hengam.

 Travelling to and on the island

 What gave me the idea to travel to such a remote place?
-I fancied spending Christmas in the sun, not too far away, no jetlag.
-An Iranian friend said try Qeshm.
-I booked the day before I left, the very day I got my visa.
-I flew in from Teheran’s local airport, so unfortunately, I had to change airports in the middle of the night, but having done this twice before it did not bother me jumping in one of these unmarked taxis with a complete stranger.
+An Iranian friend said “Try Qeshm”, when I fancied about spending Christmas in the sun, not too far away, no jetlag.
+I booked the flight the day I got my visa and left the next day.
+I flew in from Teheran’s local airport, which meant changing airport in the middle of the night.
+Having done that twice before it did not bother me climbing in one of these unmarked taxis with a complete stranger.

 With the rising sun I flew south, eagerly checking out the area belwo from the low flying propeller plane, but I spotted nothing but desert.
 This did not change once we approached Qeshm and my heart sank.
 I asked myself what I was doing here.